dromero86/tero/README.md

 # TERO

-## PRINCIPLES

-- [x] Tero must be easy to learn.
-- [x] Tero must be easy to apply.
-- [x] Tero must be easy to teach.
-- [x] Tero must know how to adapt to the future.
-- [x] Tero must be ridiculously intuitive.
-- [x] Tero must be the developer's tool
-- [x] Tero must be a framework to earn money through the solution made in the shortest possible time

 Tero is written in php 5.3 (which supports the use of anonymous functions with bind), designed to run both that version and server versions 5.6 and 7+

 It is optional to use friendly urls but if you want it to work you should use it in apache with mod_rewrite enabled.